Pranith1Kumar/AWS-for-beginners/README.md

 2. Make sure to save the user’s access key and secret access key if applicable, as you will not be able to see them again.

-## 2.Creating an IAM User with Permissions
+## 2. Creating an IAM User with Permissions
 AWS Identity and Access Management (IAM), your task is to create a new IAM user who will have the necessary permissions to manage resources in Amazon EC2, DynamoDB, Lambda, and S3.
 You will achieve this by using both a directly attached policy and an inline policy.
 Additionally, the new user should be added to an IAM group named Core Services to simplify permission management.

 Step 1: Log in to AWS Management Console